The Indiana Historic Preservation Review Board

 C of A deadline: September 3, 2021, 4:45 p.m.

 Note – unless otherwise announced, all meetings will be in-person at the indicated location.
 For the duration of the COVID epidemic, all COVID protocols will be enforced, seating will be appropriately spaced apart, and masking will be required.
-Opinions may be expressed to the board in writing and in email, all correspondence regarding scheduled agenda items will presented to the board.
+Opinions may be expressed to the board in writing and in email, all correspondence regarding scheduled agenda items will be presented to the board.
 Contact DHPA at dhpa@dnr.IN.gov for further information.

 The Indiana Historic Preservation Review Board makes decisions on preservation-related issues and provides public oversight for the division.
 The Board nominates Indiana properties to the National Register of Historic Places.
 Once the Board approves an application and it is signed by the State Historic Preservation Officer, it is sent to Washington to be considered by the Keeper of the Register.
 The Board also approves funding recommendations for the federal matching grant program, and review applications for state-funded projects that will alter historic properties.
 Division staff provides administrative and logistical support for board activities.